 Alcohol may only be served at events held on the Georgia State University campus upon receipt of permission to do so by the universitypresident or the president’s designee.
 In order to receive permission to serve alcohol at an on-campus event, the event sponsor must review the University’s Policy on Alcohol and other Drugs, and complete the required Request to Serve Alcohol process.

 The Office of Legal Affairs has a notary public on staff.
-If you are a member of the faculty, staff, or student body of the University and have a document that needs to be notarized, please call 404-413-0500 for an appointment.
+If you are a member of the faculty or staff of the University and have a document that needs to be notarized, please call 404-413-0500 for an appointment.
 You will be asked to present the unsigned document and valid photo identification.
 If all requirements for notarization are met, the notary will have you sign the document in front of him/her, and will sign and stamp the document as required.

 The Office of Legal Affairs cannot provide legal advice or representation to members of the University community in connection with matters against the University’s interests or with any personal matters.
 If you are interested in finding an attorney to represent you in a personal matter, the following resources may be helpful.